About the college

 St Cross has an active Art Committee which offers a range of events, often student-led in nature.
 These include lectures, a photography competition, an art prize and visits to exhibitions, galleries and theatres, as well as an annual Musical Evening.

 The college has a number of sports clubs, and an arrangement with Wolfson College enables St Cross students to join their sporting clubs and teams (with use of facilities), including the very successful Wolfson College Boat Club.

 Facilities for students with disabilities

-Accommodation for students with disabilities is available at the college's Annexe on St Cross Road.
+Accommodation for students with disabilities is available both at the main site and at the college's Annexe on St Cross Road.

 This college accepts graduate students for the following courses:

 Please note that not all subjects areas or streams of a particular course may be offered by this college.
 Please see the college information on the relevant course page for further details.
 For a comprehensive list of all graduate courses available at the University of Oxford, please refer to our courses A-Z listing.